Atlan-G/guildwars2-sab-autosplit/README.md

 - ``StartCondition`` Allows the timer to start on ``moving`` (default), ``loading``-screens, anything ``notLoading``-screen (includes character select), ``notTransitioning`` (does not start on character select) or ``manual``.
 - ``PauseOnExit`` if set to ``true`` (default) will pause the timer when exiting the game.
 When resuming the first loading-screen will not automatically be timed in ``only``-Mode.
 - ``MaxSkippedTicks`` determines how many update cycles it takes notice a transition happening.
 The default is 3.
-- ``BlackBarSize`` determines the percentage of your screen which is scanned for the black bar which appears durcing loading-screens.
+- ``BlackBarSize`` determines the percentage of your screen which is scanned for the black bar which appears during loading-screens.
 0.1 = 10% is fine for 1080p screens.
 Higher resolutions need to go lower in percentage.
 - ``BlackPixelPercentage`` determines the percentage of pixels in that area which need to be black during a loading-screens.
 Default is 0.8 = 80%.
+- ``StickToChar`` if set to ``true`` (default) will only pause/un-pause/split if your current character name matches the ``StickyCharName`` of the one you started playing with.
+    - *WARNING:* This will break timers which only count loading-screens, because the information on which char you are only gets updated after the screen.
+This means that the first loading-screen into a different char will be timed and the first one back into the right char will not be timed.
+- ``StickyCharName`` if set determines the character which will be tracked.

 ## How it works
 It works by reading the player's position using the [MumbleLink API](https://wiki.guildwars2.com/wiki/API:MumbleLink), and comparing it to a [list of known checkpoint locations](https://github.com/Stonos/guildwars2-sab-autosplit/blob/master/LiveSplit.GW2SAB/gw2sab_checkpoints.json).